rlan/notebooks/README.md

 ### Internal Tags

-Internal intermediate Docker images, from which other images are build upon.
-See [docker/INTERNAL.md](docker/INTERNAL.md).
+For intermediate Docker images, from which final images are build from, see [docker/INTERNAL.md](docker/INTERNAL.md).

 ### Deprecated Tags